Code-Institute-Submissions/marssaraiva-project1/README.md

     + Imagery:

         - The images chosen were commissioned by the artist for use in social media websites and other marketing materials, including this website.
-They include a title banner displaying the word "Saccharyn" in a glow neon-pink and a main image of a bust of the artist also in a glow neon-pink with blue and pink background details.
-Both images have the same very dark grey background colour, which ties the style together.
+They include a main image of a bust of the artist in a glow neon-pink with blue and pink background details.
+The image has a very dark grey background colour, which is used throughout the body of the website.
-        - The title banner was used as a header whereas the bust image was used as a hero image.
+        - The bust image was used as a hero image.
         - Imagery is very important as it ties together with all marketing materials relating to the artist, including social media profiles and pages on services such as [Spotify](https://open.spotify.com/artist/7BrG3qmLmDp8B30dzd657d).

     ---